huaweicloud/terraform-provider-huaweicloud/website/docs/r/gaussdb_mysql_instance.html.markdown

 - `type` - Indicates the node type: master or slave.
 - `status` - Indicates the node status.
 - `private_read_ip` - Indicates the private IP address of a node.
+- `availability_zone` - Indicates the availability zone where the node resides.

 ## Import